Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Labin & Rabac

-Explore Labin's art galleries and panoramic views before heading to Rabac's turquoise coastline.
+Labin's art galleries and panoramic views are followed by Rabac's turquoise coastline.

 Hidden Gems